Fisher Decorator: Refining Flow Policy via a Local Transport Map: Methods

 where $I(s,a) = \nabla_a \log \pi_{\beta}(a|s) \nabla_a \log \pi_{\beta}(a|s)^\top$ is the local Fisher information matrix (see Definition~\ref{def:local_info_matrix}) obtained at the behavioral policy distribution. \end{theorem} Formal statements and proof are given in Appendix~\ref{theorem:second_order_expansion}.
 Notably, this establishes a natural bridge between the transport map and KL divergence without altering the original optimization objective. \textit{The final approximation reveals that the local displacement is penalized by an anisotropic quadratic form induced by the local Fisher information matrix $I(s,a)$.}

 Having established this second-order approximation of KL divergence, ensuring consistency with \eqref{eq:KL_constrained_problem} reduces to estimating the local score function, $\nabla_a \log \pi_\beta(a|s)$.
 Remarkably, in the context of flow matching, this score function is intrinsically linked to the learned velocity field $v_\beta$.
-For a Gaussian interpolation path, the score function can be derived using Lemma~\ref{lemma:score_computation} in the Appendix as follows:

-However, the expression in \eqref{eq:score_function_compute} exhibits a singularity in this limit, as both the numerator and denominator vanish simultaneously, leading to numerical instability.
+For a Gaussian interpolation path, the score function can be derived using Lemma~\ref{lemma:score_computation} in the Appendix as follows: \begin{talign} \nabla_a \log \pi_\beta (a|s) = \lim_{t \to 1} \frac{t v_{\beta}(t, s, a) - a}{1-t}. \end{talign} However, the expression in \eqref{eq:score_function_compute} exhibits a singularity in this limit (if directly calculate it via the velocity of flow), as both the numerator and denominator vanish simultaneously, leading to numerical instability.
 To circumvent this, we introduce a small perturbation $\varepsilon$ to the time variable, yielding a numerically stable approximation.
 The following theorem establishes the convergence rate and error bound between this perturbed approximation and the ground-truth score function.